 Yes. if you abruptly stop using minoxidil it will cause hair loss to recur because your hair cycle will go back to its original condition and your follicles will start shrinking as a result of DHT.

-So, it is important that you maintain a diet that will not aggravate your hair loss.
+Moreover, a holistic approach to hair care, including a balanced diet, a healthy lifestyle, and protective measures against environmental pollutants, complements minoxidil's effects.
+Using Minoxidil is one part of Traya's treatment and can certainly help you in your regrowth journey.
+But along with that, it is important that you maintain a diet that will not aggravate your hair loss.
 According to Ayurveda foods that increase your pitta increase hair loss.
 These foods include dairy, red meat, spicy, fried and fermented food.
 Apart from this make sure to give him habits such as the use of tobacco, nicotine and alcohol which can also act as triggers to aggravate hair loss.
-Reach out to Traya Health Hair Expert to get your personalised hair loss treatment and diet plan today
+Take the Traya Health Hair Test to get your personalised hair loss treatment and diet plan today